Sedki-Ben/Master-Arbeit/README.md

 # CNN-Based Indoor Localization with WiFi CSI Data

-## 🎯 Project Overview
+## Project Overview

-This Master's thesis project focuses on **deep learning solutions for indoor localization** using WiFi Channel State Information (CSI) data.
+This Master's thesis project focuses on **deep learning solutions for indoor localization in a singel acssess point scenario** using WiFi Channel State Information (CSI) data and RSSI measurements.
 The project implements and compares various **CNN architectures** for accurate indoor positioning, evaluating their performance across different dataset sizes and comparing them with classical localization methods.

-## 🏗️ Project Structure
+## Project Structure

 ```
 MasterArbeit/